Jena: Ecology

 32 species of native orchids can be found in the Jena area.
 One of the best places to see them is Leutratal, to the south of the town.
-Ophrys apifera even grows at a few locations within the town.
-On the Hausberg close to Ziegenhain a few specimens of the rare Sorbus domestica can be found.
+Bee orchid (Ophrys apifera) even grows at a few locations within the town.
+On the Hausberg close to Ziegenhain a few specimens of the rare true service tree (Cormus domestica) can be found.
 Firefly can be seen in the meadows in Paradiespark as well as a variety of native wildflowers.
 Wildlife on the surrounding mountains includes raven, sand lizard and wood ants.
 Heron, beaver and muskrat have been seen on the Saale, within the town.
 Pine martens sometimes come into the town at night, from the mountains, to raid bins.
+It is documented that the European wildcat occurs near Jena.

 Climate

-Jena has a humid continental climate (Dfb) or an oceanic climate (Cfb) according to the Köppen climate classification system.
+Jena has an oceanic climate (Köppen: Cfb; Trewartha: Dobk).
 Summers are warm and sometimes humid; winters are relatively cold.
 The city's topography creates a microclimate caused through the basin position with sometimes inversion in winter (quite cold nights under -20 C) and heat and inadequate air circulation in summer.
 Annual precipitation is 585 mm with moderate rainfall throughout the year.
 Light snowfall mainly occurs from December through February, but snow cover does not usually remain for long.
 During the Middle Ages, Jena was famous for growing wine on its slopes.
 Nowadays, the next commercial wine-growing areas are situated 20 km down Saale river.
 Due to its distance to coastal areas and position in the Saale valley, wind speeds tend to be very low; predominant direction is SW.

+The Jena weather station has recorded the following extreme values: